syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/axis.md

 Multilevel labels are used to classify a group of axis labels as a single category, which is then displayed with a label.
 By using multiple [multiLevelLabels](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapMultiLevelLabel.html#properties), you can add multiple levels on top of the axis labels.

 To divide and group the axis labels, you can use multiple `multiLevelLabels`.
 The starting and ending indexes of the axis labels can be set using the `start` and `end` properties in the [categories](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapMultiLevelLabel.html#Syncfusion_EJ2_HeatMap_HeatMapMultiLevelLabel_Categories).
-The `Text` property can be used to specify a name for the grouped axis labels.
+The `text` property can be used to specify a name for the grouped axis labels.

 The multilevel labels can be customized by using the following properties.
 * [overflow](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapMultiLevelLabel.html#Syncfusion_EJ2_HeatMap_HeatMapMultiLevelLabel_Overflow) - It is used to trim or wrap the multilevel labels when the label overflows the intended space.
 NOTE: This property is only for x-axis.